kevinguebert/kevinguebert-netlify/content/2018/02/2018-02-05-passion-dont-be-mislead.md

 ---
+template: post
-title: "Passion, Don't Be Mislead"
+title: 'Passion, Don''t Be Mislead'
-slug: "passion-dont-be-mislead"
+slug: passion-dont-be-mislead
-date: "2018-02-06T02:49:00.000Z"
-tags: ["Books","Personal Growth","Stoicism"]
 draft: false
-template: "post"
+date: '2018-02-06T02:49:00.000Z'
-description: "In this day in age, it's all about passion."
+description: 'In this day in age, it''s all about passion.'
+category: Books
+tags:
+  - Books
+  - Personal Growth
+  - Stoicism
 ---

 ###### Post inspired from: **Ego is the Enemy** by Ryan Holiday.